 A legacy gift is a planned future donation to The Village Family Service Center.
 It can be achieved through a formal document, such as a will, or may simply require a form from your financial institution or insurance company.
-Legacy giving allows your charitable wishes and values to live on after you are gone.
+Legacy (planned) giving allows your charitable wishes and values to live on after you are gone.

 Please note: This information is not intended as legal advice.
 Contact your attorney for assistance creating your estate plan.